Why Raleigh, N.C.?

-- The Sales and Services staff of the Greater Raleigh Convention and Visitors Bureau (CVB) aims to please and to assist meeting planners in every way they can.
-The CVB has won many industry service awards, such as Smart Meetings’ Platinum Choice Award and Successful Meetings’ Pinnacle Award.
+- The Sales and Services staff of Visit Raleigh aims to please and to assist meeting planners in every way they can.
+Visit Raleigh has won many industry service awards, such as Smart Meetings’ Platinum Choice Award and Successful Meetings’ Pinnacle Award.

 - Raleigh’s location in the heart of research and academic centers gives you access to some of the most talented and brightest thinkers in the sciences, medicine, technology and more, all ready to add value to your event.